IanMulvany/static-blog/about.markdown

 ---
 title: About This Blog
 layout: post
 categories: about
 ---

-I'm [Ian Mulvany][me], I'm Head of Technology for [eLifeSciences][elife].
+I'm [Ian Mulvany][me], and I'm Head of Technology for [eLifeSciences][elife].

 This blog represents my personal opinion, and not that of my employer.

 This blog is generated using the [jekyll][jekyll] templating engine, and it is hosted on [github][github].
-The design has been very gratefully lifted from the very talented [Matt Foster][matt], and the background image was taken at the Alhambra.
+The design has been very gratefully lifted from the very talented [Matt Foster][matt].

-Pages are generated using github's [pages][gp] mechanism.
+The recent style update is inspired by Martin Fenner's [blog](http://blog.martinfenner.org/about.html).

 [elife]: http://www.elifesciences.org/